fp7mplane/components/tstat/README.md

 ##Running the repository proxy
+Open a new terminal, First create a certificate for repository proxy based on [HOWTO.txt](https://github.com/fp7mplane/protocol-ri/blob/master/PKI/HOWTO.txt) (assign `Repository-Polito` as name for certificate to be compatible by default `tstatrepository.conf`).<br>
-Open a new terminal, move to the protocol-ri folder and run:
+Move to the `protocol-ri` folder and run:

+NOTE: The repository proxy expected that the [Graphite](http://graphite.wikidot.com/installation) and [DBStream](https://github.com/arbaer/dbstream) are running on default setting.

 ```
 $ export PYTHONPATH=.